mattiLeBlanc/flickr-public-feed/README.md

 See the app in action on: https://mspi-flickr-feed.herokuapp.com/ on your phone or desktop.

-The app responsive with a little bit of a different behaviour for mobile devices (no list view there unless landscape).
+The app is responsive with a little bit of a different behaviour for mobile devices (no list view there unless landscape).

 **Note**